“Madame, we are the press. You know our power. We fix all values. We set all standards. Your entire future depends on us.”

 - Central Electricity Generating Board of England

-We have chosen two of our media relations/training clients to demonstrate past S&H success.
+We have chosen three of our media relations/training clients to demonstrate past S&H success.

 The American-Kuwaiti Alliance